 For example, one school may offer a psychiatry-focused addiction psychology degree, while another school gears its coursework towards counseling.
 The former equips students to become licensed psychiatrists who treat the physical aspects of addiction, while graduates from the latter focus on mental health counseling.
 Graduates from both programs often work in tandem.
 Similarly, a learner aiming to incorporate Christianity with counseling should pursue an on-campus or online addiction counseling doctorate degree from a religiously affiliated institution.

 What Else Can I Expect From an Online Doctorate in Addiction and Recovery Program?

 Because particulars vary between substance abuse counseling programs, learners should research each university’s curriculum.
 Students should be familiar with a program’s common concentrations and what the program does to prepare students for their careers.

 Concentrations Offered for an Online Doctoral Degree in Addiction and Recovery

 A student with a medical background can become a licensed psychiatrist through one of these programs.
-Degree candidates learn the complex and emerging neuroscience behind addiction and its treatments.
+Degree candidates learn the complex and emerging neuroscience behind addiction and its treatment.
 Learners must complete psychiatric residencies before earning licensure.
 After obtaining credentials, graduates can use medicine to treat patients suffering from addiction.

 Many people suffering from substance addiction have coexisting mental health problems.
 A student with a master’s degree in addiction counseling is an excellent fit for this program.
 Learners further study the psychology of addiction and graduate equipped to help patients manage trauma and disorders.